Best Welding Rods for Stick and TIG Welding

 DIY Guide

 Keep the container sealed when not in use and store the pack in a dry area.
-Before a job, test a scrap piece to confirm amperage for 3/32″ and 1/8″ rods, use a short steady arc for best bead control, and chip slag between passes to inspect fusion.
-If you plan long-term storage after opening, consider a rod oven or airtight tin to preserve the low-hydrogen coating.
+Test a scrap piece before the job to dial in amperage for both 3/32″ and 1/8″ rods.

 Durability